drcallestrom/mz-example-workflows/DemoSI/README.md

 # DemoSI

 This demo shows how to use the Promethues Agent (part of the System Insight functionality).
 It consists of a workflow and a Grafana dashboard.
-Note that you need to have Prometheus and Grafana installed as part of your deplyment.
+Note that you need to have Prometheus and Grafana installed as part of your deployment.
 The workflow:

 Pulse --> Analysis --> Aggregation --> Prometheus